A Brief History of Kelsey Hall

 In 2009 the land was vested in the name of Official Custodian of Charities.

-More information about the history of Kelsey Hall and Ifold itself can be found in the archives of the Ifold Local History Society which are stored at Kelsey Hall.
-The society may be contacted at email@example.com.
+More information about the history of Kelsey Hall and Ifold itself can be found in the archives of the Plaistow, Ifold & Kirdford Local History Society which are stored at Kelsey Hall.
+Click HERE for more information.